 Fountains on Avinguda d’Antoni Maura, Palma de Mallorca

-Hope you liked my Palma walk and hope my post was helpful.
+Hope you liked this Palma walk and hope the post was helpful.
 There’s so much to see everywhere we go, you just have to find the right places.

-Was there something I missed that should have been included in the itinerary?
-Certainly a lot but I can’t write more in one post.
-You can add it in the comments.
+Was there something we missed that should have been included in the itinerary?
+Certainly a lot but we just can’t include more things in one post.
+Add it in the comments, if something is missing!

 Cathedral La Seu in Palma de Mallorca old town

-- See my other post on Mallorca: 5 Great Ways to Enjoy Beautiful Mallorca
+- 5 Great Ways to Find the Old, Beautiful Mallorca